Q: Why take the Mock Tests?

 We advise using a plastic transparent bag for the stationery as is customary during school examinations.

-We plan to have basic refreshments on sale during the day.
+We plan to have basic refreshments available during the day.

 Students are welcome to bring snacks with them, although there will be no food allowed in the exam hall.